ac1513/MAGqual_manuscript/README.md

-# MAGqual_manuscript
-Files to be shared for the MAGqual manuscript
+# Github Pages for ac1513